 2. Power Plant Operator

-While power line installers and repairers take care of the electrical lines and equipment, power plant operators handle the plants producing the power.
-Working with power-generating equipment, detecting operating problems, adjusting the flow of electricity, and reading meters are a few of their job responsibilities.
-Managing a plant is a 24-7 job, so this blue-collar job has a rotating schedule of eight to twelve hour shifts.
+While power line installers and repairers maintain electrical lines and equipment, power plant operators manage the plants producing the power.
+They are responsible for working with power-generating equipment, detecting operating problems, adjusting the flow of electricity, and reading meters.
+Because managing a plant is a 24/7 job, this blue-collar job has a rotating schedule of eight—to twelve-hour shifts.

 3. Boilermakers

-Workers in this blue collar job install and maintain boilers, closed vats, and any other structures that hold gasses and liquids.
+Workers in this blue-collar job install and maintain boilers, closed vats, and any other structures that hold gases and liquids.
 Following blueprints, assembling pre-fabricated parts, testing boiler systems, and replacing broken pipes are just a few things boilermakers do on the job.
-Most people in this blue collar job work full-time plus overtime as needed, traveling to worksites.
+Most people in this blue-collar job work full-time plus overtime as needed, traveling to worksites.
 Some end up working away from home for long periods of time.

 4. Aircraft Mechanic

-Airlines and aviation companies depend on these mechanics to keep their aircrafts up and running.
+Airlines and aviation companies depend on these mechanics to keep their aircraft up and running.
 That means identifying any electrical problems, replacing defective parts, testing gauges, and keeping accurate maintenance records.
-They can be found working in hangars and airfields, repairing aircrafts like jets, planes, and helicopters.
-This blue collar job calls for rotating eight-hour shifts that include weekends.
+They can be found working in hangars and airfields, repairing aircraft like jets, planes, and helicopters.
+This blue-collar job calls for rotating eight-hour shifts that include weekends.

 5. Construction and Building Inspectors